 As for Gun, she confessed to her superior that she had leaked the email.
 She lost her job, was arrested, and spent a night in jail.
 Eight months later, she was charged under the Official Secrets Act.
 The charges were dropped a few months after that when the prosecution withdrew its evidence.

 Like she didn’t have enough to deal with during her trial, Gun was simultaneously fighting for the right of her Turkish husband to stay in the UK.
-Her luck apparently ran out, as he was deported.
-She now lives with him and their young daughter in Turkey, where she has no regrets about her past actions.
+They successfully got him to stay.
+Years later, she, her husband, and their daughter moved to Turkey for family reasons, and where she has no regrets about her past actions.

 This is not to say that Gun has gotten over what happened.
 She still harbors anger and frustration about the lack of action on intelligence.
 She’s only worked intermittently since, though she admits she hasn’t aggressively pursued a career.
 She told the Guardian that this leak is “not even a footnote in the history of Iraq.”